thanhpdo/thanhpdo.github.io/_projects/Online-Teaching_Tips.md

 **Tool Used** Google Drive, Canva, Zoom

+**What I Did**
 I followed suggestions on teaching remotely during the COVID-19 pandemic by Milman (2020) to create a project plan.
 Besides, by personal communication with some online faculty I used to assist, I selected important tips and designed a simple document that contains one set of Tips each week.
 The weekly tip series addressed a range of tips and strategies in categories, including online presentation tools, assessments, engagement activities, and interactive activities.
 With the help of my supervisor, we reviewed, edited, and sent out the document weekly to all faculty in the whole semester.

+In this project, I also applied the ADDIE model to organize and develop the content.
+With this project, I received the Nova Southeastern Univ.
+Award for Outstanding Practice by a Graduate Student from the Division of Design and Development, the Association for Educational Communications and Technology (AECT)

 The list of essential topics that relate to online teaching: